XSS-exploit/gitChtulu/DOCUMENTATION.md

 ![commit-compare](https://user-images.githubusercontent.com/65342122/94800717-9d462e00-0402-11eb-84aa-9890bfea1f78.png)

 ## Settings
-- Settings in the left pane has three sections (Server data file, saved repos, Active GitConvex port number).
+- Settings in the left pane has three sections (Server data file, saved repos, Active gitcthulu port number).
 ![settings](https://user-images.githubusercontent.com/65342122/103557499-53755400-4ed9-11eb-9c37-7ffb7891fc2e.png)

 - Server data file stores repo details such as the repo path, timestamp and the unique ID assigned to each repo.
 The data file must be an accessible JSON file with read / write permissions set to it.
 Also make sure you enter the full path for the file.
 E.g: /opt/my_data/data-file.json
-- In the saved repos section, added repo(s) can be deleted permanently from GitConvex.
+- In the saved repos section, added repo(s) can be deleted permanently from gitcthulu.
 - Saved repo name can be changed in this section.

->Note that, this will only remove the repo from GitConvex records and it will not perform an actual folder delete operation
+>Note that, this will only remove the repo from gitcthulu records and it will not perform an actual folder delete operation

 - The port number can be updated to an available alternate port.
 Make sure that the port is not in use.
 The app needs to be restarted for the port change to take effect.

 ## Help and Support

 - Visit help section if you're facing an issue or need any help.
 If you have any queries or feedback, then discuss it in "Discord" or report an issue in GitHub.
-- You can check the current version of Gitconvex by clicking on the update button in this section.
+- You can check the current version of gitcthulu by clicking on the update button in this section.
 ![help-and-support](https://user-images.githubusercontent.com/65342122/111640522-44d4e280-8822-11eb-9c6c-0b371f99797e.png)